davidsenack/dotfiles/README.md

 # Dotfiles

-My simple dotfile setup using Vim, Tmux, and GNOME Terminal on Ubuntu 24.04 LTS
+My dotfile setup using Vim, Tmux, and GNOME Terminal on Ubuntu 24.04 LTS.

 ### Install